Ardupro/Ardupro/README.md

 -  Hi, I’m @Ardupro
 -  Subscribe to my channel: https://youtube.com/@ardupro
--  Scematic For Arduino for Beginners pt.2: https://www.tinkercad.com/things/j2FAeJ9AxIa-glorious-kieran-blorr/editel
+-  Schematic For Arduino for Beginners pt.2: https://www.tinkercad.com/things/j2FAeJ9AxIa-glorious-kieran-blorr/editel

 <!---
 Ardupro/Ardupro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.